C2DH/ranketwo-submissions/lessons/drafts/data.md

 Our first historic person, Karl, was rather productive and was the author of many more than just one text.
 How could all this information fit in one row?
 Is the column fit to the other personnalities?
 If not, this would mean that the data model wan not conceived according to the finality - which would be a mistake you would rather avoid in a real research.
 </details>

 * Do you think that the sixth column could create specific questions as to the values you would enter?
-In what ways you thibk you could express these values (text, other)?
+In what ways you think you could express these values (text, other)?

 <details>
 <summary><strong>Need help? (click to expand)</strong></summary>